ngtrkhlin/books-catalogue-app/README.md

 ---

 ## Description
-A simple web application built with **HTML, CSS, and Vanilla JavaScript** that allows users to search for books using the Open Library API and save their favorite books using localStorage.
+A simple web application built with **HTML, CSS, and Vanilla JavaScript** that allows users to search for books using the Open Library API, filter results by author, toggle between light and dark themes, and save favorite books using localStorage.

 ---

 ## Features
 - Search books by title, author, or keyword
+- On-the-fly search with debounce (600 ms delay)
 - Display results as cards (cover, title, author, year)
 - Handle loading, empty input, and error states
+- Filter results by author
 - Add and remove books from favorites
 - Favorites persist using localStorage
-- Filter results by author
+- Light / dark theme toggle — preference saved across reloads
 - Responsive layout for desktop and mobile

 ---